 Apart from love, loyalty, and faithfulness, financial compatibility plays a great role in making the relationship successful.
 And that is why there should be open communication and mutual goals.
 There are many dimensions to look for when it comes to testing compatibility of the marriage and how to agree on finances in marriage is one effort that every couple should work towards to avoid money problems in marriage in the future.

 Financial compromise is an important part of a wedding.
-Even if both partners have similar goals when it comes to money,, there will be issues that need to be discussed.
+Even if both partners have similar goals when it comes to money, there will be money problems in marriage that will need to be discussed.

 Talk about things honestly

 One of thekeys to a happy marriage and a successful financial future is to talk about things honestly.
 You and your partner need to know exactly what kind of debts and assets you have and what your financial expectations of the future are.
 You have no chance to set up a useful financial plan if you can’t be honest with one another.

 There could be common money conflicts in marriage and differences in the financial behaviors of both of you, leading to money problems in marriage.
 So, if you wonder how to get on the same page with your spouse, ask questions to resolve differences with spouse and discuss your money matters, fears, needs openly.

 When you make your initial plan, make sure that both partners are involved equally.
 No financial plan can survive if both parties aren’t involved in its creation.

 Good financial planning should be a compromise that comes from input on both sides.
 It doesn’t matter how long the discussion takes – you both need to agree to your future plans.
 If you want your relationship to be great, avoid money problems in marriage prioritizing how to spend and save in consultation with your partner.